troysellers/cloud-expo-asia-workshop/README.md

 Once your Kafka Connect service has completed building you then can create the Debezium - PostgreSQL Source connection.
 For this you will need to use the AVN CLI

-> the AVN CLI from the instructions [here](https://docs.aiven.io/docs/tools/cli.html).
+> Install the AVN CLI from the instructions [here](https://docs.aiven.io/docs/tools/cli.html).
 This configuration is also possible using the Console UI

 ```console
 > avn service connector create <YOUR KAFKA CONNECT SERVICE NAME> '{